ansys/pydpf-composites/README.rst

    :alt: Black

 A Python wrapper for Ansys dpf composites.
-It implements a few classes on top of the DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
+It implements classes on top of the DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
 This module can be used to post-process these structures, and to implement custom failure criteria and computation.